 A large geode discovered in an abandoned silver mine near Almeria, Spain, is a close contender for the largest geode.

-This geode is made of gypsum crystals and measures 26 feet long.
-The crystals are said to be spectacular because of their clarity.
+This geode made of Selenite crystals (a type of Gypsum) and measures 26 feet long.
+The crystals are spectacular because of their clarity.

 For more information on geodes check out Wikepedia Geodes.